 Let's learn more about what catamenial epilepsy is, its symptoms and the way it's treated.
-We also explore how the menopause and pregnancy affect it.
+We also explore how menopause and pregnancy affect it.

 What is catamenial epilepsy?

 The word ‘catamenial’ means something that is related to menstruation (the period).
+It comes from the Greek word ‘katamenios’, which means ‘monthly’.

 When there is more estrogen in your system, your brain cells may become more excitable - this means they are more likely to discharge electricity and cause a seizure.
 Progesterone on the other hand is an anticonvulsant.
 It ‘calms’ the cells in your brain, making it less likely you'll have a seizure.